HyoungsungKim/Studying-ethereum/study-in-geth/docs/(For-lecture)Build-private-network-and-test.md

 I will use first one in this example to avoid confusion.

-As we expect, there is no ether.
+As we expect, there is no ether at all.
 Let's do mining.

 First we have to set miner's address